LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/dev/sphinx/source/readme.md

 [Contributing](#contributing) |[Disclaimer](#disclaimer) |
 [Commercial Support](#commercial-support)

-A Python SDK from [LUCIT](https://www.lucit.tech) to manage and access multiple local Binance DepthCache's with Python in a simple, fast, flexible, robust and fully-featured way.
+A Python SDK from [LUCIT](https://www.lucit.tech) to access and manage multiple local Binance DepthCaches with Python in a simple, fast, flexible, robust and fully-featured way.

 The organization of the DepthCache takes place in the same asyncio loop as the reception of the websocket data.
 The